optozorax/unasanu/content/en/index.md

 **Qualia** (a.k.a. "subjective experiences") refers to the sensations you feel – smells, colours, emotions, love, etc.
 {{ admonition_end() }}

 In philosophy, qualia is distinguished as a separate category, generating a lot of controversy.
-For instance, some insist that Artificial Intelligence will never be capable of possessing qualia, especially love, due to reasons somewhat as obscure and random as Gladiolus.
+For instance, some insist that Artificial Intelligence will never be capable of possessing qualia, especially love, just because.

 I view the brain as a rather complex program, and not something unique, as such, I believe there's nothing fundamental about subjective experiences that would merit philosophical debates.
 Essentially, I don't think subjective experiences exist at all: the way you feel red, for instance, is the outcome of your brain's computations, the result of red color encoding in your neurons, a combination of associations, links between other colors, memories activated upon seeing red; and the eye strain one experiences reading red text on a blue background is likewise enabled by the physical design of your eyes.
 All of these are dry calculations and algorithms.
 These vivid sensations are all thanks to the heavy interconnectivity of your brain's various departments.

 Or put more optimistically if you will: if some property doesn't exist, everything has it! :)

 {{ admonition_start(color="blue", title="📝 Introduced definition") }}
-**Panqualia** — a viewpoint on qualia that posits every algorithm possesses qualia per definition.
+**Panqualia** — a viewpoint on qualia which states that every algorithm possesses qualia.
 {{ admonition_end() }}

 Let's take for example a random neural network and feed it random data.
 I believe this neural network has subjective experiences and feels something.
 The only problem is that this network: